 3. This will open the Network connections window.
 Here right-click the adapter you are using and select Disable from the context menu.

 4. Once disabled, you will be offline.
-Now again click the same adapter and this time click Enable from the context menu.
+Now again, click the same adapter, and this time click Enable from the context menu.

-5. Reboot the device you were trying to connect and check if the IP address conflict message is still appearing or not.
+5. Reboot the device you were trying to connect to and check if the IP address conflict message is still appearing or not.

-Method 3: Refresh IP address
+Method 3: Refresh IP Address